 models declined, and Williams focused on more economical-to-produce diesel models such as F-3's, Geep's and SW1

 switchers.
-Although today Williams is often considered a maker of reproduction 1950's-era Lionel equipment,
+Although Williams was often considered a maker of reproduction 1950's-era Lionel equipment,

-Williams' offerings are distinguishable from the Lionel originals because Williams sometimes adds details
+Williams' offerings are distinguishable from the Lionel originals because Williams sometimes added details

 Williams never added electronics such as Trainmaster Command Control or Digital Command System to its

 locomotives.
-This decision gained Williams a small but devoted following among those hobbyists who want
+This decision gained Williams a small but devoted following among those hobbyists who wanted

-a more "traditional" train layout reminiscent of the 1950's but who want to buy modern equipment.
+a more "traditional" train layout reminiscent of the 1950's but who also wanted to buy modern equipment.
 However,

-this decision has also allowed companies such as MTH and K-Line to eclipse it
+this decision also allowed companies such as MTH and K-Line to eclipse Williams

 in size in spite of being an older company.